itmo316326/Skills2022/Jenkins/README.md

 Specify port 9095 because port 8080 is given to nginx.

-Browser to run it
+Browser to run it.

 Define a Jenkins script file to write the command to execute the dockerfile file.

-Build successfully
+Build successfully.